reina-peh/Anaconda-Data-Science-Expo-2023/README.md

 > **Achievement 🏆 :**
 > 1st Place Overall & $7,000 USD

 This competition was organized by Anaconda, the world's most popular data science platform.
-It was held at National University of Singapore (NUS), where both [Anaconda](https://www.anaconda.com/) from the United States and [AI Singapore](https://aisingapore.org/) jointly carried out 2 rounds of judging.
+It was held in Singapore, at the National University of Singapore (NUS), where both [Anaconda](https://www.anaconda.com/) from the United States and [AI Singapore](https://aisingapore.org/) jointly carried out 2 rounds of judging.

 # Decoding Happiness With Python
 ![License](https://img.shields.io/badge/License-MIT-blue)
 ![Python](https://img.shields.io/badge/Python-3.8.10-green)
 ![IDE](https://img.shields.io/badge/IDE-Jupyter%20Notebook-orange)
 ![Anaconda Research Poster (4)](https://github.com/reina-peh/Anaconda-Data-Science-Expo-2023/assets/75836749/feec8f96-585e-4eed-a0cd-ca3c6184f6af)
 The exploration of the happiness topic stems from a profound curiosity to decode the intricate factors that contribute to our overall well-being and contentment.
-In our quest to understand this complex emotion and universal pursuit, we analyzed 5 datasets and visualized regional-level insights about happiness using Python, where each of the 8 static and interactive charts (polar histogram, choropleth map, histogram with kde, radar chart, boxplot, sankey diagram, bar chart and scatterplot) offers a unique perspective.
-We then weaved these insights into a visual narrative (see poster) that tells its data-driven story about happiness! 🌻
+In our quest to understand this complex emotion and universal pursuit, we analyzed 5 datasets and visualized regional-level insights about happiness by coding 8 static and interactive charts using Python.
+We then weaved our charts and insights into a visual narrative (see poster) which tells its data-driven story about happiness! 🌻

 # Contributors
 * Reina Peh ([LinkedIn](https://www.linkedin.com/in/reinapeh/))